Psychotherapy Treatment in Wylie, TX

 An individual’s psychotherapy is not limited to one particular subtype.
 Any number of these therapy methods may be implemented based on your individual history in addition to your ongoing progress.

 Which Type of Psychotherapy is Right for Me?

-Every individual is different, and comes with their own unique past and experiences.
-Only after fully evaluating which particular issues you are currently struggling with in your daily life, will Dr. Gardner be able to recommend a specific type of psychotherapy for you.
+Every individual is different and comes with their unique past and experiences.
+Only after fully evaluating which particular issues you are currently struggling within your daily life, will Dr. Gardner be able to recommend a specific type of psychotherapy for you.

 If you are interested in learning more about psychotherapy, or other therapeutic treatment methods, please contact Pathway Psychiatry and Counseling Center PLLC today to schedule your first consultation!